 There are tens of thousands of courses on offer throughout Ireland.
 With the exception of 'Hobby' courses, most courses lead to some form of qualification from an awarding accreditation authority.

 In Ireland, most qualifications fit into what is known as the The National Framework of Qualifications (NFQ).
 This framework divides all qualifications into ten levels.
 It can be useful to think of it as a ladder system; entry at the bottom is at Level 1 and Level 10 is at the top.

 The range of Levels include different types of qualifications:

 - Postgraduate Qualifications (Levels 9-10)

-To view a copy of their What's Next? publication: click here
+To view a copy of the What's Next? publication from AONTAS: click here